Expert guide: what to do in Colima, Mexico

-Colima is one of the smallest states and least visited places in all of Mexico.
-It really doesn’t deserve the lack of attention though because Colima is magnificently beautiful and is really a very special place.
+Colima is magnificently beautiful and is really a very special place.
 If you’re considering taking a trip there and are wondering what to do in Colima, you’ve come to the right place as I’m going to help you figure out exactly what there is to do and how best to do it.

-✅ The pueblo magico (magical town) of Comala
+Visiting the beautiful pueblo magico (magical town) of Comala

-✅ Colima, the capital city of Colima
+Exploring Colima, the capital city of Colima including its archaeological sites

-✅ Manzanillo and its beautiful beaches
+Chilling in Manzanillo and its beautiful beaches

 There are affiliate links in this article.
 If you click and make a purchase I could make a small sum at zero cost to you.
 Thank you!

-➡️ Check car rental prices now
+→ Check rental car options now

-Recommended Road Trip Route to Colima
+Recommended road trip route to Colima

 ⭐️ When we visited Colima we rented a car in Guadalajara took a road trip through Jalisco and Colima.
 We began in Guadalajara, drove to Colima via Tequila and stopped in Tapalpa (another magical town) on our way back to Guadalajara. ⭐️

-Brief Introduction to Colima
+Brief introduction to Colima

 📌 This small state is officially called El Estado Libre y Soberano de Colima (The Free and Sovereign State of Colima).
 Colima is the fourth smallest state in Mexico and has the second smallest population.
 It has one of the highest standards of living in the whole of Mexico.